Momentum BIG5 Challenge 2018

 Must club colours be worn in all events?

-This is only a requirement for the Momentum Cape Times Knysna Forrest Marathon only.
+Club colours must be worn for the Momentum Cape Times Knysna Forrest Marathon only.
 Athletes to please check requirements with each individual event.
 Event and federation rules apply.

 What is the BIG5 appeal procedure?